slu-soc5650/final-project/docs/index.md

   5. **Waypoint 5 - Geoprocessing Data**
       * Continue to update the necessary project analysis development components described in [Vignette 2](analysis-development.html)
       * Create counts per census tract of your main outcome variable (for example, if you are mapping homicides in St. Louis, you should create counts of homicides per census tract)
+  6. **Waypoint 6 - Draft StoryMap**
+      * Complete [Vignette 8](storymap.html) - you should have all required elements and draft text at this stage, though the text can be rough (i.e. does not need to be polished at this stage).
+Open an issue in your final project repository to submit this waypoint, and include a few sentences of self reflection about what you still need to work on before the final submission.

 ## License {-}
 Copyright © 2016-2021 [Christopher G. Prener](https://chris-prener.github.io)